hchiam/learning-css/README.md

       margin-bottom: 1rem;
       break-inside: avoid; /* to avoid splitting up a paragraph across columns */
-      text-indent: 2rem; /* to indent paragraphs like in a novel */ }
+      text-indent: 2rem; /* to indent paragraphs like in a novel */ /* text-align: justify; if narrow then don't justify, otherwise weird spacing or over-hyphenated */ }
   }
   ```